helmerapp/CrabGrab/README.md

 Examples
 --------

-For a full application example, check out [Snippy](https://github.com/AugmendTech/snippy), an AI assistant built on top of CrabGrab.

-Small examples showing how to use the CrabGrab crate can be found at [crabgrab/examples](examples).
+Examples showing how to use the CrabGrab crate can be found at [crabgrab/examples](examples).
 You can run the examples from the repository:

 `cargo run --example <example_name>`